 Flip-screen Computer Role-playing Games

-Flip-screen cRPGs are so-named because players "flip through" a series of pre-drawn drawspaces by moving and turning their character or party.
+Flip-screen cRPGs are so-named because players "flip through" a series of pre-drawn drawspaces by moving and turning around.
 The drawspaces are linked together to form the chambers and corridors that constitute maze-like dungeons.
-Flip-screen cRPGs are almost invariably dungeon crawlers.
-However, "dungeon crawler" is too broad a term since isometric cRPGs can also be focused on dungeon-crawling.

 In flip-screen cRPGs the party is controlled via arrow-keys, numeric keypad or, if using a mouse, via an icon cluster.